 Too bad you want to quit your donation!
 You can do this by informing us via the online contact form.
 Please state your full name, place of residence and the authorization reference if known.
 We would like to thank you for your support!

 Every year, there is a net loss of 10 billion trees.
 Our planet is currently home to 7.7 billion people, and together we can combat this deforestation.
 If every world citizen were to plant two trees a year, not only would we halt the annual net loss of trees, but the process would be reversed.
 We plant trees in Netherlands and abroad.
 Deforestation is a worldwide problem and we aim to make a difference not just in the Netherlands but also in other parts of the world.
 Our decision to support forestry projects in the tropics is also motivated by another key driver: trees absorb carbon dioxide faster in warm countries.
 And that’s of major importance to a better climate.

-Trees are always planted according to the 1-2-Tree concept: at least one tree in the Netherlands and one abroad.
+We plant trees in the Netherlands and abroad.
 We aim for an even distribution of new tree planting across the various projects we’re currently supporting.
 We aim for planting 25% in the Netherlands.
 This percentage may change every year if, for example, the number of foreign forest projects increases.
 The Netherlands is a relatively small country and the number of forest projects is limited in comparison to foreign countries.
 Corporate forestry partners can consult with us about partnering on a specific foreign project.

 We guarantee that the trees will be planted within a year of receiving your donation.
 For planting the trees we’re dependent on the planting season in the country and area concerned.
 In the Netherlands, the trees are planted in the period November to March.
 In the tropics, trees are planted immediately prior to the start of the rainy season.
 When we receive donations to plant new trees, we put the trees into the ground when the next rainy season comes around.